Best Commercial Auto Insurance in 2026

 As vehicles get larger or become more specialized, costs will increase to cover pricer repairs, expensive cargo, and increased liability, especially for box trucks, service utility trucks, and food trucks with equipment.

-Semi and heavy trucks are at the upper end as a result of long-haul routes, increased miles traveled, and more severe accidents.
+Semi and heavy trucks sit at the upper end of types of auto insurance costs due to long-haul routes, higher mileage, and the greater severity of accidents.

-Your driving history weighs heavily on what businesses pay for commercial auto insurance, and the difference becomes apparent as soon as a violation comes into play.
+Driving history plays a major role in the cost of commercial car insurance, and the difference becomes apparent as soon as a violation comes into play.

 Commercial Auto Insurance Monthly Rates by Driving Record| Company | Clean Record | One Accident | One DUI | One Ticket |